RMCox/Portfolio/README.md

 Built a Streamlit dashboard for Anomaly Detection in DNS logs.
 Identified 2 kinds of anomaly:
   * Time intervals with anomalous values for key features.
-  * Items which exhibit symptoms of DNS exploits.
+  * Items which exhibit symptoms of DNS exploits

 * Implemented Autoencoders for outlier detection (and Median Absolute Deviation for static features).
 * Assessed the strengths and weaknesses of various outlier detection methods, such as robustness.